What is open source software?

 Community

-Is Open Source technology free of charge?
+Is Open Source technology free?

 There is a common misconception about what “open source” implies, and the concept’s implications are not only financial.